Where Is The Best Dried Pasta In The World Made?

 Pasta tradition

-The Italians are incredibly proud of their culinary traditions, and the fact that Gragnano has been crafting pasta for centuries has resulted in generations of skilled local pasta makers along with refined techniques.
-The town stands as a beacon of authenticity and craftsmanship, with expertise and knowledge that have been passed down through generations.
+The Italians are incredibly proud of their culinary traditions, and the fact that Gragnano has been crafting pasta for centuries has resulted in generations of skilled local pasta makers and refined techniques.
+The town is a beacon of authenticity and craftsmanship, with expertise and knowledge passed down through generations.
 This all contributes to the consistency and quality of the world-class pasta produced in the region.